The 9 Best Folding Bikes for Heavy & Tall Riders

 • Price: $1,680

 Here behold the smallest and lightest folding bike in the world!
-And yes, it’s a fit also for big guys!
+And yes, it’s a fit for big guys as well.
 Plus, it is made in Germany, a name for precision and high-quality materials.

-The Kwiggle folding bike boasts a compact design, measuring just 55x40x25 cm when folded, making it perfect for transportation on buses and trains or storage in small spaces.
+The Kwiggle folding bike features a compact design, measuring just 55x40x25 cm when folded, making it ideal for transportation on buses and trains or for storage in small spaces.

-Its adjustable seat allows for riders of a wide range of heights (1.35-1.95m) to comfortably use the same bike.
+Its adjustable seat allows riders of a wide range of heights (1.35-1.95m) to use the same bike comfortably.

-One of the standout features of the Kwiggle is its upright riding position, which is said to be physiologically superior to traditional cycling.
-It also comes with the option of 3 or 6 gears and offers a smooth transmission with speeds of 4.1-5.9 m/rev (3) or 3.1-7.2 m/rev (6).
+One of the standout features of the Kwiggle is its upright riding position, which is said to be more physiologically efficient than traditional cycling.
+It also offers 3- or 6-gear options and features a smooth transmission with speeds of 4.1-5.9 m/rev (3) or 3.1-7.2 m/rev (6).

-However, one potential downside of the Kwiggle is the small 12-inch wheels, which may not be suitable for all types of terrain.
+However, one potential downside of the Kwiggle is its small 12-inch wheels, which may not be suitable for all terrains.

 Talking max payloads, the permissible total weight limit of 100 kg may be limiting for heavier riders.

-Overall, the Kwiggle is a unique and innovative folding bike with some impressive features, but it may not be the best fit for everyone.
+Overall, the Kwiggle is a unique, innovative folding bike with impressive features, but it may not be the best fit for everyone.

 • Model: Montague Paratrooper Pro